pottekkat/personal-website/content/posts/twentysomethings.md

 The Dark Playground is a place every procrastinator knows well.
 It's a place where leisure activities happen at times when leisure activities are not supposed to be happening.
 The fun you have in the Dark Playground isn't actually fun because it's completely unearned and the air is filled with guilt, anxiety, self-hatred, and dread.
 {{< /blockquote >}}

 I have often invented reasons to procrastinate or disguised unproductive tasks as useful.
-I'll tweak my developer environment to just how I like before I start a big coding project, postpone my workouts after my "busy" weeks (I don't have non-busy weeks), or wait until after my friend's wedding before I really get into my next project.
+I'll tweak my developer environment to just how I like it before I start a big coding project, postpone my workouts after my "busy" weeks (I don't have non-busy weeks), or wait until after my friend's wedding before I really get into my next project.

 I have learned that perfect conditions rarely exist and that striving for perfection is futile.
 This becomes problematic when your brain tricks you into thinking procrastination is productive.